Parul077/forageVirtualExperienceProgram-JP-Morgan/README.md

-# Forage Virtual Experience Program-JP-Morgan
+# Forage Virtual Experience Software Engineering Program -JP-Morgan

 In this virtual experience program, I have learned basic programming in Python and git and GitHub.